-Q: Can I connect an iPod and how do I do it?
+Q: Can I connect an iPad and how do I do it?

-Yes, you can use the headphone socket on the ipod to connect to the “line in” sockets on the coomber unit. most of the coomber products will use a 1987
+Yes, you can use the headphone socket on the iPad to connect to the “line in” sockets on the Coomber unit.
+Most of the Coomber products will use a 1987

 Q: Can I use a wireless microphone if my Coomber doesn't have a built in receiver?

 You can use an external microphone receiver if your Coomber doesn't have a built in one.
-You will need the model 1800 Microphone Receiver
+Please choose one of our Microphones Systems by visiting this page

 Q: iPod connecting lead has a red and black end - where do they fit?